 Tragically, many maritime workers are injured or killed in dock accidents each year.
 Various regulations and standards may set the standard of care for design and construction of the dock.
 Don’t guess about your rights to compensation.
 Accidents on docks and piers involve complex issues of jurisdiction and legal status, whether State or Federal law governs, and statute of limitations.
 In some cases you may have to file administrative claims before pursuing a claim against a dock owned by a city, county, or state.
 If you have been injured on a dock or pier, you should contact an experienced maritime lawyer to discuss your potential claims and rights to compensation.

-Stacey & Jacobsen, LLP is one of the Nation’s most experienced maritime personal injury law firms.
+Stacey & Jacobsen, PLLC is one of the Nation’s most experienced maritime personal injury law firms.
 Their lawyers are available to review accidents on docks and piers involving serious personal injuries and wrongful death.
 Litigating dock and pier cases can be highly complex.
 It is recommended that you contact an experienced maritime lawyer as soon as possible after such an accident to learn about your rights to compensation.
 Early investigation of dock and pier accidents can make the difference in whether or not your case is successful.
-Lawyers at Stacey & Jacobsen, LLP are licensed in Alaska, Washington, and Oregon.
+Lawyers at Stacey & Jacobsen, PLLC are licensed in Alaska, Washington, and Oregon.
 They represent clients throughout the country and, where necessary and permitted by local court rules, practice in association with local counsel.